 Teething puppies, just like human babies, discover the world by putting their mouth on things.
 This may include your hands, shoes, and many household objects.
-Be sure to “puppy-proof” your home and keep any dangerous objects, household cleaners, etc out of his reach.
+Be sure to “puppy-proof” your home and keep any dangerous objects, household cleaners, etc. out of their reach.
 By giving your puppy natural chews from a young age, they learn to direct their energy to things they should chew on.
-Positive chewing habits from the start!
+Positive chewing habits can be formed from the start!

-- Cow Ears: We love Cow Ears at Best Bully Sticks because they are a low-fat chew that supplements bully sticks.
+- Cow Ears: Cow Ears are great because they are a low-fat chew that supplements bully sticks.
 It’s also a more natural alternative to chemically-processed rawhide with no artificial ingredients or smoking agents.

-- Bone Chews: Dog Bones are harder than bully sticks and can last many dogs a long time!
-We have our variety of chew bones divided by appropriate size – for Small/ Medium and Large Dogs.
-Choose from beef, lamb, pork, and even crocodile and venison.
+- Bone Chews: Dog Bones are harder than bully sticks and can last many dogs a long time.
+Our variety of chew bones are divided by appropriate size – for small, medium, and large dogs.
+Choose from beef, lamb, and pork.
 Bones are a natural source of calcium and protein.
 Some bone chews, like Beef Scapula, contain glucosamine and chondroitin, shown to benefit joint health.

-- Elk Antlers: Yes, dogs can chew on antlers!
-Whole antlers are actually the most durable chews you’ll find.
+- Antlers: Yes, dogs can chew on antlers!
+Whole antlers are the most durable chews you’ll find.
 Split antlers are an option for puppies and senior dogs.
-Elk antlers are great because they are mess-free and have little to no odor.
-Like bones, they are a natural source of calcium, iron, and zinc.
+Antlers are great because they are mess-free and have no odor.
+Like bones, antlers are a natural source of calcium, iron, and zinc.

 - Other Beef Treats: Unless your dog is allergic to beef, we suggest trying a variety of beef treats that naturally help clean dogs’ teeth.
-You can even get creative and fill Trachea treats with natural peanut butter (no xylitol) or natural yogurt and freeze for a crunchy, icy treat.
+You can get creative and fill trachea treats with natural peanut butter (no xylitol) or natural yogurt and freeze for a crunchy, icy treat.

-- Lamb and other Hypoallergenic chew options: For dogs whose tummies can’t handle beef or chicken, lamb or kangaroo may be a more suitable option.
-Lamb pizzle is perfect as a bully stick alternative for small dogs, and larger breeds can find kangaroo chew options.
+- Lamb and Other Hypoallergenic Chew Options: For dogs with sensitive stomachs who can’t handle beef, chicken, lamb or duck may be a more suitable option.
+Lamb pizzle, lamb ears, duck feet, and chicken jerky are perfect as bully stick alternatives.

-With the help of natural dental chews and a little training and positive reinforcement on your part, your pup can curb his negative chewing habits, save your furniture, and get to enjoy the good stuff!
+With the help of these natural dental chews your dog can curb their negative chewing habits, save your furniture, and enjoy a treat!